Biological Sciences - 2020-21 Graduate Catalog

 Domestic applicants to the Ph.D. program who have a grade point average of at least 3.3, scored above the 60th percentile on the GRE, and present evidence of research ability may apply, with permission of the Graduate Coordinator, to the Graduate Committee to enter directly into the Ph.D. program following completion of the baccalaureate degree.
 A separate application to the Ph.D. program must be made by students completing a master's degree, even if the degree is from Bowling Green State University.
 Within three semesters of entering the Department of Biological Sciences master's program at the University, a student may apply to enter the Ph.D. program.

-Applicants seeking admission to the graduate programs in biological sciences should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the graduate programs in biological sciences should follow the instructions outlined in the Graduate Admission webpage.